anantkm/aboutme/README.md

 </div>
 <br>

 <div style="text-align: justify"> I have chosen "COMPC" - Information Technology as my stream.
 It provides flexibility to choose the courses that I'm interested in.
-All my courses can be divided into 3 main streams - Research, Machine Learning and Software Engineering.
+All my courses can be divided into 3 main categories - Research, Machine Learning and Software Engineering.
 </div>
 </p>